MarkD833/Digitalker-Digital-Voice-Selection-Software/Verify.md

 The starting point is the .VOC file.
 It is processed by the vocabulary list compiler (VLC) and generates the .WRK file.

-The .WRK file is then used by the Digitalker I ROM image builder (IBUILD) to creare the .ROM file.
+The .WRK file is then used by the Digitalker I ROM image builder (IBUILD) to create the .ROM file.

 The .ROM file is the file that is programmed into a PROM.